cerner/terra-core/packages/terra-date-picker/docs/README.md

 This is a controlled component because it manages the state of the value in the input.
 Because this is a controlled input component, it cannot accept the defaultValue prop as it always uses the value prop.
 React does not allow having both the defaultValue and value props.

+The Modal component by default will trap focus.
+In order to interact with the date picker when rendered inside a modal, the focus on the modal must be released so that the picker can then request focus.
+The Modal Manager component supports releasing focus on the modal.
+Therefore, to render the date picker in a modal, it must be composed via the Modal Manager, which will internally handle releasing and request focus when the picker opens and closes.

 ## Getting Started

 - Install with [npmjs](https://www.npmjs.com):